-If your bed is not against a wall (or window), it’s best to have two nightstands (one for each side of the bed) to create a symmetrical look.
+If your bed is not against a wall (or window), use two nightstands (one for each side of the bed) to create a symmetrical look.

-Alright, now you know how to budget for the essentials when furnishing an apartment from scratch.
-Once you cover the basic pieces, like bed frame and coffee table, you’re free to add more style and more function to your space.
+So once you cover the basic pieces (bed frame and coffee table), you’re free to add more style and more function to your space.
 So let’s level up.
 You may as well plan for your best life if you’re planning a move anyway!

-After all, you want to avoid a mismatched set of furniture in your home.
-Here are a few beautiful rooms that can be achieved with high or low budgets:
+You definitely want to avoid a mismatched set of furniture in your home.

 For small spaces, a TV stand can be the only storage piece you have.
-Because of this, consider investing in one with ample storage compartments.
+Because of this, invest in one with ample storage compartments.

 Give yourself more places to put lamps, glasses, and decor items!

 Each side table should be at least 18″ wide to hold everything safely.
-You need room for a lamp, a few small knick knacks, and several drinking glasses.
+You need room for a few small knick knacks, and several drinking glasses.

 In living rooms, the rug size should be proportional to the size of your living area.
-Measure your sofa and coffee table.
-At minimum, both front legs of your sofa should be on the rug.
-If your coffee table is centred on the rug, have at least 18″ of margin between the coffee table and any surrounding furniture.
+Measure your sofa and coffee table and make sure both front legs of your sofa can be on the rug.
+If your coffee table is centred on the rug, have at least 18″ of walkway between the coffee table and any surrounding furniture.

-A dresser should have at least three drawers.
+A dresser should have at least two drawers.

 Living Room Essentials